tracel-ai/burn/burn-book/src/import/pytorch-model.md

 ### Loading the model weights to a partial model

-`PyTorchFileRecorder` supports loading parts of the model weights to a partial model.
-For example, if your source model contains an encoder and a decoder, but you only want to load the encoder weights, you can define the encoder in Burn and load the encoder weights to the encoder, ignoring the decoder weights.
+`PyTorchFileRecorder` enables selective weight loading into partial models.
+For instance, in a model with both an encoder and a decoder, it's possible to load only the encoder weights.
+This is done by defining the encoder in Burn, allowing the loading of its weights while excluding the decoder's.

 ## Current known issues